 Here’s how to draw vegetables and include their root system at the same time.
-You can even include a worm or two and a butterfly!
+Make if fun by adding a worm or two and a butterfly!

 Drawing diagrams for plants, especially root-based vegetables, needn’t be dull and boring.
-In fact, they can make quite a colorful and interesting work of art.
-(Who needs one more boring black and white sheet to label?)
+In fact, they can make quite a colorful and beautiful work of art.
+And who needs one more black and white sheet of plants to label?

 Time needed: 45 minutes.